-The scheme incorporated a new reception area, new core and five fully refurbished office floors with amenity space.
-The building was finished to a high specification offering potential occupants great flexibility.
+The scheme incorporated a new reception area, a new core and five fully-refurbished office floors with amenity space.
+The building was finished to a high-specification and offered potential occupants great flexibility.
 The proposal sought to introduce a palette of refined materials to provide a workplace that stands out among the creative studios and workshops abound in this area.

 The interior of the office floors, in contrast to the ornate historic exterior, have a sharp, linear and modern aesthetic.
 Large contemporary artisan glass panels stretch full height from floor to ceiling, and form the striking backdrop to the main reception area.